 Atticus is a 5 yr old male with such character.
-He is a lot of fun and a rewarding dog but you MUST read all the way through before putting in an application.
+He is a lot of fun and a rewarding dog but you MUST read all the way through before considering him.
 He lives life to the fullest and is not afraid to participate in anything.
 His antics will keep you entertained for hours but you need to have a sense of humor for his mischief.
 You can’t be upset if you find the roll of TP half torn up in the bathroom, or your shoes strewn around the house, or him running around with a random object in his mouth that leaves you wondering where he even found it.
 He likes to snuggle on the couch after an exhausting day.
 He’ll be your buddy for an active lifestyle.
 If you want to get in to a dog sport this is your guy.
 He’s active and smart, loves a mental challenge, but be warned, you have to provide this challenge.
 He loves his human and forms a deep bond with them.
 He’s very protective of his house and guards his territory against stranger danger.
 He will alert you in no uncertain terms when someone is around.
 He doesn’t take kindly to visitors being inside the house but welcomes them outside the house.
 He came to the rescue with some behavioral issues.
 Some of it is just a misunderstanding of his needs and some of it is his bold high energy personality.
 He does need a specific environment and level of experience to manage.
 He did have back surgery in March of 2016 for herniated discs so low impact activities are best for him.
 He is otherwise very healthy with no ongoing health issues.
 Although some outside allergies were reported, his foster home has not seen any issues over the winter and he was taken off that medication.
 This may be needed in the summer months if he shows some reaction.
 He breathes really well and has an athletic physique.
 His ideal person would be someone who has experience with strong personalities and can recognize the queues that could lead to a bad behavior situation, redirecting his attention before a situation can happen.
 Basically pay attention and tell him what you expect of him before he resorts to an undesirable behavior.

 Atticus has had good training in the past and knows his commands: Sit, Stay/Wait, Down, Come, Stop, Shake, High Five.
 He is house trained with one exception, he will go to the door and give you signals but if you miss the signals and he has to go, he will find somewhere in the house to pee.
 This has happened a handful of times.
 If you take him out regularly, it’s not a problem.